hashimoto-naoki/PseudoHikiParser/README.md

 The visitor, [MarkDownFormat](https://github.com/nico-hn/PseudoHikiParser/blob/develop/lib/pseudohiki/markdownformat.rb) too, is currently available only in the [develop branch](https://github.com/nico-hn/PseudoHikiParser/blob/develop/).

 It's just in experimental stage.
-For example, it cannot properly convert html elements appeared in hiki notation text yet.

 The following are a sample script and its output: